otrv4/otrv4/otrv4.md

 * Send an OTR Query Message including the allowed versions to the correspondent.

-Query messages are constructed according to the section "OTR Query Messages" of OTRv3 [3], and the byte identifier for OTR version 4 is "4".
+Query messages are constructed according to the section "OTR Query Messages" of OTRv3 [3].
+The byte identifier for OTR version 4 is "4".

 #### Receiving a Query Message

-If the query message offers OTR version 4, and version 4 is allowed:
+If the query message offers OTR version 4 and version 4 is allowed:

-* Send a Pre-key Message
+* Send a Pre-key Message.
 * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

 Otherwise, if the query message offers OTR version 3, and version 3 is allowed:

-* Send a version 3 D-H Commit Message, and the protocol proceeds as specified in OTRv3.
+* Send a version 3 D-H Commit Message and the protocol proceeds as specified in OTRv3.

 #### OTRv3 Specific Messages (AKE and Data message)